 After the ICA Daniel worked as an imaging neuroscientist at University College London, analysing the brain’s reaction of visual stimuli.
 He examined how people see actions and activities and the influence being an expert in the practise of a skill has on how they then view it (a phenomena he studied using ballet and capoeira dancers).

 Daniel then joined the Wellcome Trust in charge of Public Engagement and later Head of Engaging Science.
-He devised a wide range of initiatives and activities, working with a range of partners, and commissioning grants and schemes often using art to explain science.
-He then became the founding Director of the Science Gallery at King’s College London.
-This is a new space where art, culture, academia and science collide in a creative, interactive and educational space to be constructed on the Guy’s Hospital campus near London Bridge.
+He devised a wide range of initiatives and activities, working with various partners, and commissioning grants and schemes often using art to explain science.
+He then became the founding Director of the Science Gallery at King’s College London, an environment where art, culture, academia and science collide in a creative, interactive and educational space.

 A natural communicator, Daniel asks audiences to consider how they see things, and understand why it is that not everyone sees it the same.
 Using entertaining and surprising examples he looks at how science, and in particular neuroscience, can help us to understand a whole range of broader issues and do them better, from leadership to serving customers.